abboudl/Chik-p/readme.md

 ## Template Repository

 We recognize that every CTF has its unique needs.
 Our #1 goal is to provide a strong starting point that CTF organizers can build on which is why this project is provided as a **Template** Github repository.

+Simply click the green **"Use This Template"** button to copy this repository to your Github account.

 ## Project Status